h3abionet/H3ABioNet-ML-glossary/pages/categories/unsupervised/K-means-clustering-2-1.md

 The K-means algorithm was devised by MacQueen in 1967 and is one of the simplest unsupervised learning algorithms used for solving the clustering problem.
 It classifies a given data set through a certain number of clusters (assume k clusters).
 Data points inside a cluster are homogeneous and heterogeneous to peer groups.

 ## Applications
-Used in gene expression studies to identify the functions of previously unstudied genes  - to reduce the data set [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3180043/ ]
+Used in gene expression studies to identify the functions of previously unstudied genes  - to reduce the data set <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3180043/">ref</a>